hellgate75/go-deploy/README.md

 ```
 It accepts optional parameters or the help request.

-In order to use this sample please download and install [Go TCP Server](https://github.com/hellgate75/go-tcp-server) and run on same or different machine, then you can change the hosts file [here](/sample/env/hosts.yaml)

-Commands included in the main and sub-feeds will give an overview of capabilities provided by the system.
+Commands included in the main and sub-feeds will give you an overview of capabilities provided by the framework.

 In order to execute the sample you must install [Go!
-TCP Server](https://github.com/hellate75/go-tcp-server) and execute the binaries in the sample
+TCP Server](https://github.com/hellate75/go-tcp-server) and execute the binaries in the sample folder

 Enjoy the experience.